zhenyuwei99/2022-03-A-differentiable-representation-of-solvent-solute-interface/code/log.md

 # To Do list:
-- [ ] Code for testing performance
 - [ ] Adding dropout layer
 - [x] Model serialization and save; Complete at 2022-04-01
 - [x] Validating using multi-coordinates as the input of decoder; Complete at 2022-04-01
 - [x] Implementation of weighted sampler; Complete at 2022-04-01
 - [x] Regularization of transformer; Complete at 2022-04-01
+- [x] Code for testing performance; Complete at 2022-04-02

 # 2022-03-31
 ## Progress